DanRebelato/PowerBI-Entregas/README-EN.md

 ## 💡 Key Insights

-- Overview of total received amounts, number of invoices, on-time vs late deliveries, detailed by supplier and time period;
+- Overview of total received amounts, invoices, on-time vs late deliveries, detailed by supplier and time period;
-- Received amount by month;
 - State share by volume and heat map of top operational centers and contractors;

 ## 📂 PBIX File